Showing posts with label vocational training. Show all posts

 The 2024 acceptance lists for the technical colleges in PNG usually come out at the earliest in January or latest in February every year.

 If you are a non-school leaver, you'll have to check with the college.
-As for the Grade 12 school leavers, you must check the DHERST acceptance list 2024.
+As for the Grade 12 school leavers, you must check the DHERST website for the 2024 acceptance lists.

 Career pathways from schools to TVET to employment